Rohitsah6372/Criminal_Face_Detection/README.md

 ## 📖 Usage Guide

-### 1. Adding Criminals
+### 1. Adding Employees
-- Navigate to the "Add Criminal" page
+- Navigate to the "Add Employee" page
 - Fill in the required information:
   - Name
-  - Criminal ID
+  - Employee ID
   - Description (optional)
   - Upload a clear face image
 - The system will automatically encode the face and store it in the database